core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Challenge-Response Synchronization # {#sec-synch-challenge-response}

 This section describes a possible approach that a server endpoint can use to synchronize with Sender Sequence Numbers of client endpoints in the group.
-In particular, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Appendix B.1.2 of {{RFC8613}}.
+In particular, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in {{Section 2 of I-D.ietf-core-echo-request-tag}} and according to {{Section B.1.2 of RFC8613}}.

 That is, upon receiving a request from a particular client for the first time, the server processes the message as described in this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 The Echo option value SHOULD NOT be reused; when it is reused, it MUST be highly unlikely to have been used with this client recently.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.